blaqz/Test/README.md

 8. Do you want to start an IPTV reseller business with me?<br />

 Ans: <br />
 No. I am not in the IPTV business.
-The earning are quite low plus you might find yourself in legal trouble, especially if the copyright holder has ton of money and time to take you to court <br />
+The earning are quite low plus you might find yourself in legal trouble,especially if the copyright holder has ton of money and time to take you to court <br />

 9. Are you a IPTV reseller using this to promote your business? <br />